Attic Insulation Payback Calculator

 5. 5

-Review Payback Period and ROI
+Review Payback Period, ROI, and detailed projections

-The calculator will display your payback period, 10-year ROI, and year-by-year savings projection.
+The calculator will display your payback period, 10-year ROI, and year-by-year savings projection in the Insights and Year-by-Year Breakdown sections.

 Example Calculation